Global warming potential: Use in Kyoto Protocol and for reporting to UNFCCC

 Under the Kyoto Protocol, in 1997 the Conference of the Parties standardized international reporting, by deciding (see decision number 2/CP.3) that the values of GWP calculated for the IPCC Second Assessment Report were to be used for converting the various greenhouse gas emissions into comparable equivalents.

 After some intermediate updates, in 2013 this standard was updated by the Warsaw meeting of the UN Framework Convention on Climate Change (UNFCCC, decision number 24/CP.19) to require using a new set of 100-year GWP values.
 They published these values in Annex III, and they took them from the IPCC Fourth Assessment Report, which had been published in 2007.
 Those 2007 estimates are still used for international comparisons through 2020, although the latest research on warming effects has found other values, as shown in the tables above.

 Though recent reports reflect more scientific accuracy, countries and companies continue to use the IPCC Second Assessment Report (SAR) and IPCC Fourth Assessment Report values for reasons of comparison in their emission reports.
 The IPCC Fifth Assessment Report has skipped the 500-year values but introduced GWP estimations including the climate-carbon feedback (f) with a large amount of uncertainty.

 Other metrics to compare greenhouse gases

-The Global Temperature change Potential (GTP) is another way to compare gases.
-While GWP estimates infrared thermal radiation absorbed, GTP estimates the resulting rise in average surface temperature of the world, over the next 20, 50 or 100 years, caused by a greenhouse gas, relative to the temperature rise which the same mass of would cause.
+The global temperature change potential (GTP) is another way to compare greenhouse gases.
+While GWP estimates infrared thermal radiation absorbed, GTP estimates the resulting rise in average surface temperature of the world, over a given time horizon (the next 20, 50 or 100 years), caused by a greenhouse gas, relative to the temperature rise which the same mass of would cause.
 Calculation of GTP requires modelling how the world, especially the oceans, will absorb heat.
 GTP is published in the same IPCC tables with GWP.